10 tips for conducting market research with children & young people

 4. Consider the logistics

 What time of day will the research take place?
-After school children will likely have homework to complete and will probably be tired, which could greatly impact the quality of the results - so you might just need to carry out your research at the weekend or in school holidays if possible.
+After school children will likely have homework to complete and will probably be tired, which could greatly impact the quality of the results - so you might need to carry out your research at the weekend or even in school holidays if possible.

 You should also consider how long your research session will be - remember children have much shorter attention spans than adults and will lose interest much more quickly.